-43 The Council
+44 The Council

-- 43.1 Because the Institute is incorporated in the United Kingdom by Royal Charter, it will always have its roots in the history and traditions derived from this foundation and will always be domiciled in the United Kingdom.
-The Council (which is referred to in Article 6 of the Charter) has responsibility for the following, as well as the other matters set out in the Charter and byelaws: - a) making, revoking, amending or adding to any byelaw, subject to the approval of the eligible members and the Affiliated Members (only if byelaw 37.10 applies); - b) setting the qualification standard required for being a member including the making, altering, amending or revoking of regulations relating to the examinations of the Institute including exemptions under byelaw 69.3, and regulations relating to graduates, subscribers and other matters; - c) ensuring the qualification standard as it relates to the final examinations is in accordance with byelaw 63; - d) monitoring and maintaining that qualification standard; - e) making sure that the byelaws and regulations relating to disciplinary procedures are properly applied; - f) establishing and revoking the designation of Divisions under byelaw 60.4 and entering into, amending, adding to or revoking Delegation Instruments with Divisional Committees under byelaw 62; - g) managing the Institute's business including oversight of the manner in which each Divisional Committee (established under byelaw 61) discharges the functions delegated to them under these byelaws; - h) oversight of the protection of the Institute's intellectual property and any other assets; and - i) imposing any levy on the members.
+- 44.1 Because the Institute is incorporated in the United Kingdom by Royal Charter, it will always have its roots in the history and traditions derived from this foundation and will always be domiciled in the United Kingdom.
+The Council (which is referred to in Article 6 of the Charter) has responsibility for the following, as well as the other matters set out in the Charter and byelaws: - a) making, revoking, amending or adding to any byelaw, subject to the approval of the Eligible Members and the Affiliated Members (only if byelaw 37.10 applies); - b) setting the qualification standard required for being a member including the making, altering, amending or revoking of regulations relating to the qualifying requirements of the Institute including exemptions under byelaw 69.3, and regulations relating to graduates, subscribers and other matters; - c) ensuring the qualification standard as it relates to the qualifying requirements is in accordance with byelaw 63; - d) monitoring and maintaining that qualification standard; - e) making sure that the byelaws and regulations relating to disciplinary procedures are properly applied; - f) establishing and revoking the designation of Divisions under byelaw 60.4 and entering into, amending, adding to or revoking Delegation Instruments with Divisional Committees under byelaw 62; - g) managing the Institute's business including oversight of the manner in which each Divisional Committee (established under byelaw 61) discharges the functions delegated to them under these byelaws; - h) oversight of the protection of the Institute's intellectual property and any other assets; and - i) imposing any levy on the members.

-44 Composition of the Council
+45 Composition of the Council

-- 44.1 The Council is to consist of: - a) Eligible Fellows elected to the Council by each Division, the number of which is to be determined as follows: - (i) each Division can elect one Fellow for up to 1,000 eligible members plus an additional Fellow for every 3,000 additional eligible members; and - (ii) on a request from a Division exceeding 10,000 eligible members, that Division can be divided into two or more Divisions by the Council, which will then, subject to byelaw 60.4, function as separate Divisions; and - b) Subject to byelaw 48.3, the most recent Past President who is eligible and willing to be a member of the Council. - c) The current chair of the Professional Standards Committee if they are not already a Council member in accordance with byelaw 64.2 (a). - 44.2 Staff receiving salaries or any other remuneration (other than out of pocket expenses) from the Institute, the Council or any of its committees are not eligible to be members of the Council or any of its committees.
+- 45.1 The Council is to consist of: - a) Eligible Members elected to the Council by each Division, the number of which is to be determined as follows: - (i) Subject to byelaw 48.1, each Division can elect one Eligible Member for up to 1,000 Eligible Members plus an additional Eligible Member for every 3,000 additional Eligible Members; and - (ii) on a request from a Division exceeding 10,000 Eligible Members, that Division can be divided into two or more Divisions by the Council, which will then, subject to byelaw 61.4, function as separate Divisions; and - b) Subject to byelaw 49.3, the most recent Past President who is eligible and willing to be a member of the Council. - c) The current chair of the Professional Standards Committee if they are not already a Council member in accordance with byelaw 65.2 (a). - 45.2 Staff receiving salaries or any other remuneration (other than out of pocket expenses) from the Institute, the Council or any of its committees are not eligible to be members of the Council or any of its committees.

-45 Duty of Council members
+46 Duty of Council members

-- 45.1 Each Council member must act in the interests of the membership as a whole, rather than on behalf of any particular Division, constituency, or group. - 45.2 The Council shall prepare and implement a code of ethics (by whatever name called) to make each of its members aware of their obligations under this byelaw.
+- 46.1 Each Council member must act in the interests of the membership as a whole, rather than on behalf of any particular Division, constituency, or group. - 46.2 The Council shall prepare and implement a code of ethics (by whatever name called) to make each of its members aware of their obligations under this byelaw.

-46 President and Vice-Presidents
+47 President and Vice-Presidents